 Skip to content

-Black Canary (Dinah Laurel Lance) Reading Order
+Black Canary Reading Order (Dinah Laurel Lance)

 • by

-The Black Canary Reading Order
+Black Canary Comics Reading Order

-The Origins of Black Canary
+The Origins of Black Canary and her Pre-Crisis Comics Appearances

 • JLA: Year One (1998-1999) – This 12-issue series by Mark Waid and Barry Kitson is also a new origin story for the famous superhero team JLA Post-Crisis, with Black Canary as a founding member.
 See also Secret Origins Vol. 2 #32 (1988), an issue that established the new origin story of the JLA penned by Peter David before the maxi-series was written.